civitai/civitai-javascript/README.md

 The SDK supports additional networks: LoRA, VAE, Hypernetwork, Textual Inversion, LyCORIS, Checkpoint, and LoCon.
 See the full list [here](src/models/AssetType.ts).

-To use any of the networks availabe on Civitai, simply the `additionNetworks` field into the input:
+To use any of the networks availabe on Civitai, simply add the `additionalNetworks` field into the input:

 ```js
 import { Scheduler, AssetType } from "civitai";